godaddy/gasket/packages/gasket-plugin-https-proxy/README.md

 # @gasket/plugin-https-proxy

-Create an HTTPS proxy server with Gasket to use as a sidecar for Next.js apps which do not handle HTTPS.
+Create an HTTPS proxy server with Gasket to use as a sidecar for frameworks that do not handle HTTPS, such as Next.js.
 This can be useful for local development when you want to test HTTPS features and use secure cookies for authentication, etc.
 It can also be used in production if it is necessary for your application to handle HTTPS requests on the container.